djpugh/MTfit/docs/source/algorithms.rst

     \mathbf{x}_t & probability=1-\alpha
     \end{cases}.

-The algorithm used in :mod:`mtfit` is:
+The algorithm used in :mod:`MTfit` is:

 .. only:: not latex